So far I have caught a grand total of 10,874 lionfish

 - Medium lionfish are between 6 and 12 inches long.

 - Large lionfish are over 12 inches long.

-The way our DOE measure the lionfish is a little different to the way they are measured for the official country and world records.
-The Cayman DOE measure the lionfish, excluding the tail, while the official island and world records measure the WHOLE fish.
+The way our DOE measures the lionfish is a little different from the way they are measured for the official country and world records.
+The Cayman DOE measures the lionfish, excluding the tail, while the official island and world records measure the WHOLE fish.